Librarika/manual/docs/users.md

 	![Users resend invite link](img/users-resend-invite-link.png)

 * Click on it and the invitation email will be send to the users email account for joining your library.
-* If a user click on the joining request, then the user will be able to join the library.
+* If an user click on the joining request, then that user will be able to join the library.
 * Now the status of this new user will be turned into **Active** from **Invited**.